The Mom's Guide to San Diego

-“The Mom’s Guide to San Diego” is a website providing tips to parents for recommended things to do with their kids in the big Californian city.
-Although the website was originally made by someone else a long time ago, the owner hired me recently to do a variety of fixes, updates, enhancements, and additions to it, while also requesting to keep its visual style mostly the same.
+“The Mom’s Guide to San Diego” is a website providing tips to parents for things to do with their kids in the big Californian city.
+Although the site was originally developed by someone else a long time ago, the owner recently hired me to do a variety of repairs, enhancements, and additions to it, while also requesting to keep its visual style mostly the same.

 The Old Site and Its Technical Problems

 The old website of The Mom’s Guide was, and still is, powered by WordPress, which is an online system that makes it easy for website owners to write and edit content on pages without needing to code anything or manually upload files to servers.

 There were several technical problems with the old Mom’s Guide site, causing a sub-par user experience.
 Most of these problems involved the custom-made WordPress theme (which I didn’t originally make).
 These were the biggest issues with the old site:

 - The custom WordPress theme was very outdated and hadn’t been maintained over the years with the constantly evolving states of WordPress and the numerous plugins installed on the site.
 As a result, the website had gotten glitchy.